Jerome P. Troy: Real estate dealings

-In April 1973, The Boston Globe published their report of a month long investigation into Troy's business dealings.
-They found that he had sat in judgement on a case involving men he had a business relationship with, assigned business associates to represent indigent defendants instead of public defenders, decided cases where one side was represented by a lawyer he had a business relationship with, and had profited from a real estate transaction by dubiously claiming non-profit status.
-They also found that he was director of a New Hampshire firm led by George Kattar, a businessman who had links to Raymond L. S. Patriarca, head of the Patriarca crime family.
+In April 1973, The Boston Globe published their report of a month-long investigation into Troy's business dealings.
+They found that he had sat in judgment on a case involving men he had a business relationship with, assigned business associates to represent indigent defendants instead of public defenders, decided cases where one side was represented by a lawyer he had a business relationship with, and had profited from a real estate transaction by dubiously claiming non-profit status.
+They also found that he was a director of a New Hampshire firm led by George Kattar, a businessman who had links to Raymond L. S. Patriarca, head of the Patriarca crime family.

 In 1968, Troy purchased a 23-acre parcel of land in Dorchester.
 He planned to construct a marina and resort hotel on the waterfront property.
-Soon thereafter the Massachusetts General Court approved $178,000 for a sewer extension to the property, however public outcry led to the appropriation being canceled.
-His building permit required that he build an enclosure and use "earth and rock free of wood or organic material" to fill the tidewaters, but instead he used construction debris which contained wood.
+Soon thereafter, the Massachusetts General Court approved $178,000 for a sewer extension to the property, however public outcry led to the appropriation being canceled.
+His building permit required that he build an enclosure and use "earth and rock free of wood or organic material" to fill the tidewaters, but instead, he used construction debris which contained wood.
 He also failed to pay the fee to fill in the tidewaters.
 On May 1, 1970, Troy was found to have illegally filled 20 acres of wetlands with timber debris and his permit was revoked.
-On August 12, 1974 was ordered to remove the landfill.
+On August 12, 1974, he was ordered to remove the landfill.
 On June 30, 1975, Troy was found in contempt of court for failing to remove the fill.
 In 1980, Troy was found by the Massachusetts Attorney General's office to not have enough money to comply with the court order and was deemed "judgment-proof".
 In 1982, Troy agreed to give part of the land to the Commonwealth of Massachusetts.
 In exchange, Troy's $44,000 fine was forgiven.
 The rest of the site was donated to the Commonwealth in 1985.
 The Massachusetts Department of Environmental Protection removed the toxic waste from the fill and the Metropolitan District Commission developed the land into a park.
 The park was opened to the public in 1988 as Victory Road Park.